+Journal Prompt 3: What unexpected thing happened to you recently?
+Why?

 Everything has come so fast this year, and new events already have begun before I can react.
 Everyday sunset fade away, but none of these things end.
 I could say that God is warning us, something is coming, and we could not stop it; But life keep moving on, time would not stop because of these trouble.
 It is not the world that makes you too disappointed, is you have too much expectation to the world.
 The thing that unexpectly just happen to me or anybody was the coronavirus.